'In difficult times, we are at our very best,' Trudeau says in Christmas message

-Prime Minister Justin Trudeau released a Christmas message Saturday focused on challenges, charity and political accomplishments.
+Prime Minister Justin Trudeau's Christmas message released Saturday focuses on charity, challenges and political accomplishments.

 Trudeau, whose birthday is Christmas Day, said the holiday season is his favourite time of year, and a time to give thanks for living in Canada.

-Trudeau talked about opening the country to Syrian refugees and reaching out to those affected by the fires in Fort McMurray.
+Trudeau talked about opening the country to Syrian refugees and reaching out to those affected by the fires in Fort McMurray, Alta.

 The prime minister kept his political comments short, but did mention the government's cuts to middle-class taxes and changes to the Canada child benefit.